newDINO/web-fs/README.md

 An asynchronous file system in webassembly based on *File System API*.
+Aim to be compatible with async-fs.
 Still under development, many features missing.
+File an issue if you find anything wrong.

 ## Maximum file size
 Due to the reason that *File System API* uses *number*(f64 in Rust) to represent file size, the max file size allowed is 2<sup>53</sup>.